-Figure 6.
-Value of the elementary-effects variable mu-star in 2050 for the OAT experiment.
-The more highly ranked mu-star is, the more influential that input variable (row) is upon the output variable (column).

 Figure 7.
+Value of the elementary-effects variable mu-star in 2050, summarized by input- and output-variable thematic category (defined in Table 4 and Table 5 of the Appendix) for the OAT experiment.
+The more highly ranked mu-star is (i.e., the lower the number), the more influential that input variable (row) is upon the output variable (column).

-Value of the elementary-effects statistics sigma in 2050 for the OAT experiment.
-The more highly ranked sigma is, the more influential that input variable (row) is upon the output variable (column).
+Figure 8.
+Value of the elementary-effects statistics sigma in 2050, summarized by input- and output-variable thematic category (defined in Table 4 and Table 5 of the Appendix) for the OAT experiment.
+The more highly ranked sigma is (i.e., the lower the number), the more influential that input variable (row) is upon the output variable (column).

 Table 3.
-Ranking of influence of input variables based on the mu-star and sigma statistics for elementary effects in the OAT experiment.
+Minimum ranking of influence of input variables based on the mu-star and sigma statistics for elementary effects upon output variables in the OAT experiment.